ShadeLab/PAPER_Dunivin_meta_arsenic/Yeh_Notes.md

 ProjectID: mgp13736

 #### Commands:
+To find the samples, go to http://metagenomics.anl.gov/mgmain.html?mgpage=search, enter the project ID in the search bar (ex. mgp79868), and choose the field to be project ID.
+Then all the samples will come up in that project.
+On the left, click on the gears/settings button and choose "bp count" and "file type".
+Then have the samples order themselves by bp count.

 To download samples, use curl with the API command.
 For example: IowaCorn_4539522.3:
 ```
 curl "http://api.metagenomics.anl.gov/1/download/mgm4539522.3?file=050.1" > IowaCorn_4539522.3.fastq